caleb1711/blog-institue/README.md

 - __Forgot Password__
-   - User if user forgot his password so he will be able to reset the password.
+   - If user forgot his password, he will be able to reset the password.
    - User enter his email and system generate a link for reset password and send a email to user .
    - System will send the email to user